fotlogo/amb_ps_bmvc2016/README.md

   year={2016}
 }

-Most of the code is based on preview work by R.Mecca & Y. Queau.
+Most of the code is based on preview work by R.Mecca & Y. Queau :

 @inproceedings{mecca2016unifying,
   title={Unifying diffuse and specular reflections for the photometric stereo problem}, author={Mecca, Roberto and Qu{\'e}au, Yvain},